jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FacadePatternPractice/Task3/task.md

-Finally, change the main method, it should create an instance of the `VideoConversionFacade` method and invoke the `convertVideo()` method.
+Finally, change the main method: it should create an instance of the `VideoConversionFacade` method and invoke the `convertVideo()` method.

 <div class="hint" title="Refactoring hint">